 EDIT: February 15th 2022, Thierry Lepercq, Executive Chairman, HyDeal Ambition posted:

 "History was made today.
 HyDeal Ambition, the world's largest integrated green hydrogen hub, has officially come out with an unprecedented volume commitment of 6.6 million tons over 20 years at fossil-fuel parity, starting in 2025."

 "It will help save 4% of Spain's carbon emissions and 5% of its natural gas imports.
 A massive weapon against the energy and climate crises!"

 "It takes the form of a JV, which I chair, between steel giant ArcelorMittal, fertilizer major Grupo Fertiberia, gas TSO Enagás and renewable energy developer DH2 energy.
 Competitive green hydrogen is ready to replace fossil fuels at scale, NOW!"

 This news made it into Forbes, writing:

---> Before you leave, I would love to get your comment on this piece!
-Read more --> ETS insight: Spain reclaims its former clean-energy dominance in Europe's green transition
+Read more on this topic: Spain reclaims its former clean-energy dominance in Europe's green transition